sharko99/sbox-api-template/README.md

 The project uses PHP to call the api and javascript to use the api's result.
 I tried to make a nice styling but it's not my main quality so it may not be mobile-friendly from the first release.

 IMPORTANT: As this project is made for beginners, no framework is used.
 Pure HTML, CSS, Javascript and PHP are used.
 JQuery, Bootstrap and Google Fonts libraries are also used.

+This project is ready to import on your web server and to use!
+I plan to make a version without PHP soon :)